 In my years of experience, I have often seen couples struggling to cope with the stresses of every-day life.
-It’s hard enough to keep the house clean, keep the boss happy at work, make sure the kids get to school on time, and then try to find time to be happy as a couple—let alone have some “adult time.”
-Throw in a constant nagging and worry of how we will make the next car payment, or the $708 phone bill because we just realized we accidentally skipped a payment last month, or how we will replace the water heather that just decided to spill its guts all over the hallway floor, and the pressures of life begin to weigh us down to a point where we just want to throw in the towel and become a homesteader.
+It’s hard enough to keep the house clean, keep the boss happy at work, make sure the kids get to school on time and then try to find time to be happy as a couple—let alone have some “adult time.”
+Throw in a constant nagging and worry of how we will make the next car payment, or the $708 phone bill because we just realized we accidentally skipped a payment last month, or how we will replace the water heater that just decided to spill its guts all over the hallway floor, and the pressures of life begin to weigh us down to a point where we just want to throw in the towel and become a homesteader.
 Tragically, these financial pressures often go unspoken between spouses until it reaches a boiling point where the only release is a hateful exchange of words blaming the other for the problems the couple is facing.
 The truth is, financial problems create an emotional time-bomb which only leads to harm or destruction of what was once a beautiful union.

 It all stems from the psychology of how we as men and women receive the feeling of “love” from one another.
 You see loving someone and having that person feel loved are two distinctly different things.
 I’m not talking about anything physical, but rather how a man or woman internally perceives love and happiness in a relationship.
 I give credit to a presentation from debt guru, Dave Ramsey, for this analysis because I find it to be true in my own experience.
 You see, for men, we need not physical expressions from a woman to truly feel loved; rather what we need first and foremost—RESPECT.
 Women, on the other hand, to truly feel loved, need first—SECURITY.
 Financial problems destroy the foundations of both respect and security in a relationship.